undergrad-partner-school

 Admissions

-In order to maximize your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
-Here are the most important facts you have to know about admission policy and requirements at Nebraska Indian Community College.
+If you know as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
+Here are the most important facts you need to know about admission at Nebraska Indian Community College.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 30 in 2023.
-Nebraska Indian Community College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 8,594 in 2023.
+Nebraska Indian Community College has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Student Body